Year 6

 Year Group Weekly Timetable

 Our year group timetable is full of engaging lessons in English, mathematics and wider curriculum subject each day.
-Download our timetable for full details.
+An example of what a week in year 6 might look like is pictured below.

 Curriculum Year Group Overview